Thanksgiving dinner is the beginning of many holiday feasts, and the festivities are all about family, food, and merriment.

 If you are baking an apple pie or a bread with dried cranberries, setting some slices of apple or a spoonful of the cranberries aside in their natural form will give your pet a safe taste of dessert without the added sugars.
 Other safe fruit treats include blueberries and bananas.
-You can share a single bite of your finished dessert, but do not let your furry little one lick raw batter or bread dough.
+You can share a single bite of your finished dessert, as long as it doesn't contain chocolate, but do not let your furry little one lick raw batter or bread dough.
 Batter contains raw eggs, which can cause salmonella poisoning.
 Raw bread dough often contains yeast.
-When consumed, the dough expands in the stomach and can cause bloat, which is a life-threatening emergency.
+When consumed, the dough expands in the stomach and in some cases can cause bloat in dogs, which is a life-threatening emergency.

-While the Thanksgiving dinner spread coaxes most people to dine until they drop into a lethargic heap in front of the television later, dogs and cats are not accustomed to gorging so lavishly on rich foods.
-Serve your pets’ Thanksgiving treats in moderation.
+While the Thanksgiving dinner spread coaxes most people to dine until they drop, dogs and cats are not accustomed to gorging so lavishly on rich foods.
+Serve your pets Thanksgiving treats in moderation.
 One bite of each safe food from the table along with their usual kibble or canned fare will make them feel included in the family festivities and keep the holiday enjoyable and worry-free for all.